The ultimate performance of the Rasnik 3-point alignment system: Results of the SolidRas and MicroRas systems

-\textbf{Performance of the Microras system.} The layout of the MicroRas system is shown in Figs~\ref{fig:microraslayout} and ~\ref{fig:microras}.
-Instead of the projecting lens as in SolidRas, a microscope objective (Newport M-20X) is applied: the image displacement equals 20x the mask displacement, improving the performance.
-The coded mask (5 mm x 5 mm)~\cite{photronics} is back-illuminated by means of a glued-on diffusor (Opaline 3 mm) and a Led (Luxeon StarLed RoyalBlue LXHL-MRRA 1W) with $\lambda$ = 448 nm.
-The Led-mask unit is mounted onto a 3D stage in which X and Y can be adjusted manually by means of dial gauges.
-The Z position can be remotely adjusted by means of a piezo actuator (PiezoSystemJena HPSt1000/25-15/7): this enables the necessary adjustment, of 9 $\mu$m, of the optimal in-focus position of the mask after applying vacuum.
-The MicroRas system is suspended by two wires attached to the top left and right corners of the base plate shown in Fig~\ref{fig:microras}.
+\textbf{Performance of the MicroRas system.} The layout of the MicroRas system is shown in figs.~\ref{fig:microraslayout} and ~\ref{fig:microras}.
+Instead of the projecting lens as in SolidRas, a microscope objective (Newport M-$20$X) is applied: the image displacement equals $20\times$ the mask displacement, improving the performance.
+The coded mask ($\SI{5}{mm}\times\SI{5}{mm}$)~\cite{photronics} is back-illuminated by means of a glued-on diffusor (Opaline $\SI{3}{mm}$) and a LED (Luxeon StarLed RoyalBlue LXHL-MRRA $1$W) with $\lambda = \SI{448}{nm}$.
+The led-mask unit is mounted onto a $3$D stage in which $x$ and $y$ can be adjusted manually by means of dial gauges.
+In addition, the $x$ and $z$ position can be remotely adjusted by means of a piezo-actuator (PiezoSystemJena HPS$1000$/$25$-$15$/$7$): this enables the necessary adjustment of the optimal in-focus position of the mask after applying vacuum, to a maximum of $\SI{9}{\mu m}$.
+The MicroRas system is suspended by two thin $\SI{30}{mm}$-long polyester wires attached to the top left and right corners of the base plate.

-The performance of the MicroRas system is shown in Fig~\ref{fig:micro}.
-The four peaks near 3 Hz may be associated with the resonance frequencies of the two suspension wires, and with the parallel and anti-parallel pendulum modes.
-The wide peak at 25 Hz may be associated with eigen-frequencies of the unit itself.
-The sharp peaks at 25, 50, 75 and 100 Hz may be associated with net-power induced Eddy currents.
-A noise floor level of 7 pm/$\sqrt{Hz}$ is reached.
+The performance of the MicroRas system is shown in fig.~\ref{fig:microras_welch}.
+Peaks near $\SI{3}{Hz}$ may be associated with the suspension mechanics.
+The wide peak at $\SI{25}{Hz}$ may be associated with eigenfrequencies of the unit itself.
+The sharp peaks at $25$, $50$, $75$ and $\SI{100}{Hz}$ may be associated with grid power electro-magnetic signal interference, or with grid power induced Eddy currents deforming the MicroRas base plate.
+A noise floor level of $\SI{7}{pm/\sqrt{Hz}}$ is reached.